smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRemoteControlSettings.md

 SDL must
 - store RC state allowed:true and "accessMode" received from HMI internally
-- allow RC functionality for applications with REMOTE_CONTROL appHMIType,
+- allow RC functionality for applications with REMOTE_CONTROL appHMIType

 Note: When RC functionality is enabled HMIlevel of REMOTE_CONTROL applications can be changed to other than NONE